Ferinzz/Toxin/src/readme2.md

 Seeing as vararg only applies to the last variable a different helper function from Godot would likely be the better way to treat these. ie, send a Array of something instead of [^]rawptr.

+### Odin Arrays in Godot
+Actually shouldn't be too difficult?
+Thanks Rat for reminding me about the parapoly.
+Not sure why I was blanking on that so hard.

+Testing takes time to make sure that things work as I expect and figure out the best way to do this.

+Originally thought of making a singleton that has a bunch of functions but in the end there's little point.
+Just make a RefCounted class which takes care of each individual array type.
+KISS design.

+So far it seems rather reliable to create and destroy the arrays based on the scope of things which have referenced them.
+Could include a 'DESTROY' function to delete the array data, but can't deref everything or else Godot will yell when it goes negative.

+Slices I might go with the Go method where they increment the ref count of the original array.
+Though this could lead to hidden memory holds instead of obvious broken memory lifetimes.
+I do prefer the latter.

+This is an interesting benchmark for working with this though.
+Checking lifetimes, making things hoepfully more ergonomic with the class creation??
+Can add in some debug compile specific settings which would keep track of what Node is allocating it for maybe some easier debugging.
+Every time it's reference take the node name and when dereffed remove it.
+If something doesn't go right you can know exactly who is owning it at what time. (mostly)

+Printing should be rather straight forward.
+I can set a specific to_string function in the classinfostruct itself which should simply return the correct string to Godot.
+Simply use our own fmt function to create a cstring.